Industrial porcelain enamel: History

-Porcelain enamel has been applied to jewelry metals such as gold, silver, and copper since antiquity for the purposes of decoration.
+Vitreous enamel has been applied to jewelry metals such as gold, silver, and copper since antiquity for the purposes of decoration.
 It was not until the Industrial Revolution that ferrous metals first became the subject of porcelain enamelling processes; these first attempts were met with limited success.
 A reliably successful technique was not developed until the middle of the 19th century, with the development of a method for enamelling cast-iron cooking pots in Germany.
 It was not long before this method of enamelling became outdated with the development of new ferrous substrates, and most modern research into porcelain enamelling is concerned with creating an acceptable bond between enamels and new metal substrates.

-The production of porcelain enamelled products on an industrial scale first began in Germany in 1840.
+The production of enamelled products on an industrial scale first began in Germany in 1840.
 The method used was very primitive compared to modern methods: the product was heated to a very high temperature and then dusted with enamel, which was immediately fired.
 This frequently resulted in poor adhesion or a spotty coat; two coats were always required to achieve a continuous, corrosion-resistant surface.
 It could only be applied to cast- and wrought-iron, and only used for relatively simple products like pots and pans.

-The ability to apply porcelain enamel to sheet steels was not developed until 1900, with the discovery that making minor changes to the composition of the enamel, such as including cobalt oxides as minor components, could drastically improve its adhesion ability to carbon steels.
-Concurrent with this development was the first use of wet-slurry enamel application; this allowed porcelain enamel to be applied to much more complex shapes by dipping the shape into the liquid enamel slurry.
+The ability to apply enamel to sheet steels was not developed until 1900, with the discovery that making minor changes to the composition of the enamel, such as including cobalt oxides as minor components, could drastically improve its adhesion ability to carbon steels.
+Concurrent with this development was the first use of wet-slurry enamel application; this allowed the enamel to be applied to much more complex shapes by dipping the shape into the liquid enamel slurry.

 Until the 1930s, all enamel applications required two coats of enamel: an undercoat to adhere to the substrate, which was always blue (due in part to the presence of cobalt oxides), and a top coat of the desired color (most often white).
 It was not until 1930 that the use of zero carbon steel (steel with less than 0.005% carbon content) as a substrate was linked to allowing lighter-colored enamels to adhere directly to the substrate.